Yes, Netflix, we're still watching.

 Will Smith stars in this true story about a struggling salesman who breaks the odds to help pick himself and his 5-year-old son off the streets of San Francisco.
 Bring the tissues.

 ‘Stranger Things’ (Seasons 1-2)

 Will things get even darker and, um, stranger in the Netflix original's second season?
 Yes.
-It is slated to hit the streaming service in full on Oct.
-27, right near Halloween.
-Coincidence?
-We think not.
+You'll have to watch to find out whether or not Eleven returns to save the day, though.

 ‘Haters Back Off’ (Seasons 1-2)

 It's a good thing Miranda Sings got herself a Netflix sequel.
 When the first season of "Haters Back Off" premiered, the YouTube star told fans she'd "throw a fit and show them who's boss and scream" if it didn't get picked up again.
 Close call.

 ‘The Fosters’ (Seasons 1-5)

 The Freeform series made waves in season 5 with a (spoiler alert) intimate scene between Callie Jacob (Maia Mitchell) and trans character Aaron Baker (Elliot Fletcher) -- a first for the network.